 History of the Park District

 The Cary Park District, established in 1971, is comprised of 52 parks and parcels of approximately 846 acres including trails and open space.
-The Park District serves almost 26,000 residents in the communities of Cary, Fox River Grove, Trout Valley, and parts of Oakwood Hills, Lake in the Hills, and unincorporated McHenry County.
+The Park District serves approximately 21,400 residents in the communities of Cary, Fox River Grove, Trout Valley, and parts of Oakwood Hills, Lake in the Hills, and unincorporated McHenry County.

-The formation of the Cary Park District traces its origins back to 1963 when an interest survey by the Jaycees indicated a strong community desire for a swimming pool.
+The formation of the Cary Park District is traced back to 1963 when an interest survey by the Jaycees indicated a strong community desire for a swimming pool.
 The Jaycees concluded that the only way that a community swimming pool could be developed was with the formation of a park district.

 Cary Park District was created by referendum.
 The charter commissioners were T. Larry Phalin, Michael D. Collins, James F. Hollahan, Paul W. Dianis, and Robert M. Skallerup.